wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 2. Setting the discount lines.
 Often only one line is sufficient.

 == Changelog ==

+= 1.1 =
+* (7 Jul 2013) resolved major issue of incorrect discount application in some cases.
+* fixed possible security issue.
+* cleaned up some code.

 = 1.0.1 =
 * (5 Jul 2013) cleaned up some code.